Page-bottom layout change on the way. Details here.

 - Charmed had a rather interesting variation.
 Piper's son Wyatt from the future turned evil and wanted to take his toddler self and raise him(self) evil.

-- Invoked in Doctor Who series 6, the villains kidnap Amy and Rory's time-headed daughter when she's a baby with the intention of bringing her up to be a weapon effective against the Doctor.
-The success of this project is worryingly uncertain.
+- Invoked in Doctor Who series 6, where the Silence kidnaps Amy and Rory's time-headed daughter when she's a baby with the intention of bringing her up to be a weapon effective against the Doctor.
+However, this proves unsuccessful.

 - One of the reasons Malak turns Bastila into his apprentice in Knights of the Old Republic.